TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

     <rect class="mouse" x="0" y="0" width="800" height="300"/>
     <polygon class="diamondFi mouse" points="400, 280, 310, 150, 400, 20, 490, 150"/>
     <style>
-        .mouse{fill:#E5E4E3;}
+        .mouse {fill:#E5E4E3;}
-        .tulip{fill:#CC2954;}
+        .tulip {fill:#CC2954;}
         .diamondFi {
-            animation-name: diamondFillMode;
+            animation-name:diamondFillMode;
-            animation-duration: 4s;
+            animation-duration:4s;
-            animation-iteration-count: 1;
+            animation-iteration-count:1;
-            animation-fill-mode: forwards;
+            animation-fill-mode:forwards;
         }
-        @keyframes diamondFillMode{
+        @keyframes diamondFillMode {
             0% {fill:#CC2954;}
             100% {fill:#F2F230;}
         }
     </style>
 </svg>
 In this animation played once, the color of the diamond changes from tulip to lime.
 When the animation ends, the diamond has the lime color.
-The animation remembers and extends the last keyframe because of the property `animation-fill-mode: forwards;`.
+The animation remembers and extends the last keyframe because of the property `animation-fill-mode:forwards;`.

 ### Stroke

-The `stroke` attributes defines the color of an object line.
+The `stroke` attribute defines the color of an object line.

 Possible values: